oneVR/VRWorldToolkit/README.md

 1. World Debugger

 Goes over trough your scene and checks for common issues and makes suggestions what to improve.
+Includes over 50 different tips, warning, errors and messages currently!

 2. Disable On Build